 Catch a wedding reception in the courtyard outside of City Hall

-After finishing your cup of coffee, stroll southeast to Cologne City Hall.
+After finishing your cup of coffee, continue your one day in Cologne by strolling southeast to Cologne City Hall.
 Also called Rathaus, it resembles the historic government buildings that you find in many old European cities.

 The city is currently in the process of restoring the façade.
 Depending on when you visit, the hall may be closed to tours and part of the façade may be covered up.

 Hopefully, the renovations are done by the time you visit.

 If it’s open, take a tour of the interior.
 The main hall is close to 10 metres tall and 30 metres long.

 Even if the hall remains closed to tours, the courtyard is still a popular destination.
 Wedding parties and couples often pose for photos outside the city hall.

 When visiting during the summer, you’re likely to catch a photo session in progress.
 Try not to get in the shots as you climb the steps of the building.

 PRO TIP: Want to learn more about Old Town?
 Join in on a Cologne Cathedral and Old Town Tour!
 This two-hour tour through the top attractions of Old Town also includes a Kölsch taste-testing at a local brewhouse.